The Payara Platform and Docker

 This video shows advanced Docker techniques and how to cluster with Payara Micro.
-You can use Payara Micro instances joined automatically with a Data Grid and because Payara Micro is optimized for Docker and Kubernetes, this set up will work right out-of-the-box with no special configuration needed.
+You can use Payara Micro instances joined automatically with a Domain Data Grid and because Payara Micro is optimized for Docker and Kubernetes, this set up will work right out-of-the-box with no special configuration needed.

 Using Payara Platform with Docker on Microsoft Azure